Italian Chocolate Pudding

 The goal of tempering eggs is to gently warm them so that when they’re added to a hot liquid, they don’t scramble.
 Typically a small amount of the hot liquid is drizzled into the eggs while whisking constantly.
 The eggs are warmed and diluted, and therefore will smoothly incorporate into the hot mixture.

-- Eggs separate more easily when they’re cold.
+- PRO-Tip: Eggs separate more easily when they’re cold.
 The yolks are less likely to break.

 - Don’t stop whisking when you’re tempering the eggs or when heating to thicken the pudding.
 This will help make the smoothest pudding.